 NEW: Casbah: 229 S Highland AvenueShadyside / East Liberty (412) 661-5656

 In SIMPLE (2012), a guy up to no good takes a gorgeous young woman for a drink and a talk.
 He takes her to Casbah.
 The drinks are very polished and sophisticated at Casbah, as is the food.
 And the bar is sexy.
 The bar area seems like a place where covert meetings might be held.
 My husband and I and my sister and brother-in-law went for dinner to absorb the atmosphere of the place.
 One of my favorite grad students waits tables there but he wasn't working that night.
 I couldn't think the word casbah and order anything other than lamb and couscous.
 All the entrees were delicious and very rich.
 Soba and Casbah, both part of the Big Burrito group, are at the top of most people's lists.
 Here's something we didn't order that sounds good: Red Pepper Casereccia, seared sea scallops, jumbo lump crab, roasted garlic, and parsley butter for $31.
-Casbah is on the eating schedule for my characters in BLOOD (2013).
+Casbah is on the eating schedule for my characters in A MEASURE OF BLOOD.
 They're professors, Arthur and Jan, who like to eat out at least once a week.

 big Burrito Restaurant Group